-In April 2023, the Company obtained the approval of the European Central Bank to pay a dividend.
+In April 2023, the Company obtained the approval of the ECB to pay a dividend.
 Following this approval, the Board of Directors of the Company recommended to the shareholders a final dividend of €0.05 per ordinary share in respect of earnings for the year ended 31 December 2022 ('Dividend').
 The proposed final dividend was declared at the Annual General Meeting ('AGM') which was held on 26 May 2023.
 The Dividend amounted to €22.3 mn in total and was equivalent to a payout ratio of 14% of the FY2022 Group's adjusted recurring profitability or 31% based on FY2022 profit after tax (as reported in the 2022 Annual Financial Report).
 The Dividend was paid in cash on 16 June 2023.
 The Dividend had a negative capital impact of 22 bps on the Group's CET1 ratio and Total Capital ratio as at 31 December 2022.

-The resumption of dividend payments after 12 years underpins the Group's position as a strong and well-diversified organisation, capable of delivering sustainable shareholder returns.
+This was the first dividend payment after 12 years underpinning the Group's position as a strong and well-diversified organisation, capable of delivering sustainable shareholder returns.